 - Water pollution due to extensive use of fertilisers and pesticides on plantations can affect the quality of drinking water.

 - Uncontrolled burning for plantation expansion can have widespread health and socio-economic impacts.
-There were an exceptionally high number of fires in Indonesia in 2015, particularly in Sumatra and Kalimantan.
+There was an exceptionally high number of fires in Indonesia in 2015, particularly in Sumatra and Kalimantan.
 The resulting haze had dramatic effects on local populations and even reached as far as Kuala Lumpur and Singapore.

 - At times during the 2015 haze crisis, pollution levels in areas where fires were burning were recorded at over 2000 on the Pollutant Standards Index – far above the 300 which is considered ‘hazardous’.
 There were over 500,000 reported cases of respiratory illnesses in 2015 and 19 people died in Indonesia alone.